-We are excited to announce that the next Harvard/Glenn Symposium on Aging will be held on Monday, June 23, 2014.
+We are excited to announce that the 10th Anniversary Harvard/Glenn Symposium on Aging will be held on Friday, June 19, 2015.

 Each year, the Paul F. Glenn Laboratories host the Harvard Symposium on Aging with a mission to educate the wider research community about advancements in this fast-paced field and to stimulate collaborative research in this area.
 We have been fortunate to have many of the leaders in the aging field speak at the symposia.